extism/js-sdk/README.md

 > *Note*: This houses the 1.0 pre-release version of the JavaScript SDK.
 We may push breaking changes in new versions until will hit 1.0 in December, 2023.
 But it's currently the best place to start a new integration and we welcome any feedback.

 This is a universal JavaScript SDK for Extism.
-We are aiming for it to work in all the major JavaScript runtimes:
+It works in all the major JavaScript runtimes:

-* Browsers
+* Browsers (Firefox, Chrome, WebKit)
 * Node
 * Deno
 * Bun